 In her role of Operations Manager for Vi-Ability, Jo set up, delivered and managed an international volunteer program in partnership with Silo India from scratch.

 Following this he undertook consultancy work with the Welsh Development Agency and Charity Aids Foundation before taking up the appointment in AVOW.
+John is also a lay Inspector for the Health Inspectorate Wales and a Lay member of the Health and Care research team.

 Skills include, governance, HR, finance, IT and ‘getting the best out of people’.